openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 If only one attachment type is enabled, the page specific to that type opens immediately.

 #### Echo360 Presentations
-The Echo360 Presentations attachment type enables users to link Echo360 presentations to their EQUELLA resources.
+The Echo360 Presentations attachment type enables users to link Echo360 presentations to their openEQUELLA resources.

-#### EQUELLA Resources
+#### openEQUELLA Resources
-The EQUELLA Resources attachment type enables users to search for and link to other resources or attachments within the EQUELLA repository or from external sources.
+The openEQUELLA Resources attachment type enables users to search for and link to other resources or attachments within the openEQUELLA repository or from external sources.

 The attachment type can be configured to allow searching within the entire repository and other repositories, or searches can be restricted to particular collections and sources.

-The EQUELLA Resources control elements are:
+The openEQUELLA Resources control elements are:
 * Selected resources are—select from Not specified (all resources, regardless of copyright status), CLA Holdings (in the UK) or CAL Holdings (in Australia).
 * Allow selection of—select from Resources or Attachments to allow both resources and attachments, Resources only, or Attachments only.
 This option is only available when Not specified is selected in the Selected resources are drop-down.
 * Restrict searching to the following collection:—check to select the collections that can be searched.
 Move required collections to the right-hand pane of the shuffle box using the > button.
 The >> button moves all collections at once.
 To remove a selected collection, use the < button, or to remove all collections, use the << button.